-The high expectations on both sides that this joint venture would have a trailblazing effect regarding future economic cooperation between Yugoslav enterprises and partners from the Eastern Bloc, particularly in areas as chemical industry and metallurgy, would only partly be realised.
-In the period of enquiry of this article, only one other joint venture between a Yugoslav enterprise and a partner from the Eastern Bloc was established, while at the same time dozens of joint ventures between Yugoslav enterprises and partners from the West came into emergence.
-Whether the Yugoslav stance towards the events in the CSSR has contributed to this lack of other initiated joint ventures with Eastern Bloc partners is hard to assess, since many other forms of cooperation between the SFRY and Eastern Bloc countries were set up in the years following August 1968.
+The high expectations on both sides that this joint venture would have a trailblazing effect regarding the future economic cooperation between Yugoslav enterprises and partners from the Eastern Bloc, particularly in the areas such as the chemical industry and metallurgy, would only be partially realised.
+In the period researched by this article, only one other joint venture between a Yugoslav enterprise and a partner from the Eastern Bloc was established, while at the same time dozens of joint ventures between Yugoslav enterprises and Western partners emerged.
+Whether the Yugoslav stance towards the events in the CSSR contributed to this lack of other joint ventures with Eastern Bloc partners is hard to assess, since many other forms of cooperation between the SFRY and the Eastern Bloc countries were set up in the years following August 1968.
 Moreover, Kormes advocated for a stronger accentuation of the meaningfulness of the TiO2 agreement.
-It is however likely that the course of events in the process from the signing of the agreement between Cinkarna and VVB LuF until the launch of production in 1973 made East German bureaucratic bodies warry of the establishment of other joint ventures.
-Several Yugoslav-East German ‘general agreements’ on long-term cooperation concerning a specific material as for instance zinc were nonetheless concluded in the early 1970s.
-These general agreements shared several important facets with the joint venture agreement, but made the East German partner not responsible for potential losses.
-This possibility, and not only that of capital accumulation, all of a sudden needed to be taken into account too following Cinkarna’s financial problems during the construction phase, which was both (partly) a result of and affected the TiO2 project.
-At the most scathing instances, the East Germans did not hesitate to ignore the decentralised economic organisation in the SFRY, and directly addressed governmental representatives.
+However, it is likely that the course of events in the process between the signing of the agreement between Cinkarna and VVB LuF until the launch of production in 1973 made the East German bureaucratic bodies wary of establishing other joint ventures.
+Several Yugoslav–East German “general agreements” on long-term cooperation concerning a specific material such as zinc, for instance, were nonetheless concluded in the early 1970s.
+These general agreements shared several important facets with the joint venture agreement but made the East German partner not responsible for the potential losses.
+This possibility – and not only that of capital accumulation – also needed to be taken into account all of a sudden, following Cinkarna’s financial problems during the construction phase, which (partly) resulted from as well as affected the TiO2 project.
+In the most critical instances, the East Germans did not hesitate to ignore the decentralised economic organisation in the SFRY and directly addressed governmental representatives instead.

 Lower-level officials were important actors in the emergence of cross-border exchange and interaction between the states that formed the Eastern Bloc.
-Concerning Yugoslav-East German contacts, such lower-level officials and – regarding the SFRY – non-state economic actors were shaping similar forms of cooperation despite the Iron Curtain and political quarrels over the Prague Spring between the states’ leaderships.
-For instance the cornerstones of the general agreement on the long-term export to the GDR of aluminium produced in the SFRY were set-up by these actors.
-In 1970, negotiations between both sides resulted in the GDR granting a loan of 66 million dollar in total to realise an intensification program at TLM Boris Kidrič (Šibenik) and Jadranski aluminij, or Jadral (Obrovac), both in Croatia.
-The mutual benefits – or even necessity – of the deal were bluntly expressed by Annemarie Mai, an East German member of the Joint Committee: ‘If we do not build with them and guarantee their sales, who will? […] On the other hand, if we do not build in Yugoslavia and secure the aluminium, we have difficulties with the continuous supply from the Western countries.
-They can greatly influence our development path – whether fast or slow – if we would depend on them for aluminium!’
+Concerning the Yugoslav–East German contacts, such lower-level officials and – regarding the SFRY – non-state economic actors would shape similar forms of cooperation despite the Iron Curtain and the political disputes over the Prague Spring between the state leaderships.
+For instance, the cornerstones of the general agreement on the long-term export of aluminium produced in the SFRY to the GDR were established by these actors.
+In 1970, negotiations between the two sides resulted in the GDR granting a loan in the total amount of USD 66 million to implement an intensification program at TLM Boris Kidrič (Šibenik) and Jadranski aluminij, or Jadral (Obrovac), both from Croatia.
+The mutual benefits or even the necessity of the deal were bluntly expressed by Annemarie Mai, an East German member of the Joint Committee: “If we do not build with them and guarantee their sales, who will? […] On the other hand, if we do not build in Yugoslavia and secure the aluminium, we will have difficulties with the continuous supply from the Western countries.
+Should we depend on them for aluminium, they could greatly influence our development path – whether fast or slow!”

-The intensification program at TLM Boris Kidrič and Jadral needed to enable the delivery to the GDR of 50 kt/a aluminium from 1974 onwards.
+The intensification programme at TLM Boris Kidrič and Jadral needed to enable the delivery of 50 kt/a aluminium to the GDR from 1974 onwards.